St Augustine Church

 A number of original artefacts from the first church can still be found inside the church today.
 One of these includes an important painting which dates back to the sixteenth century by the famous Mattia Preti, depicting the Augustinian Nicholas of Tolentino, which can be found in the chapel of the same saint.

-The church is renowned for the statue of St Rita, with her feast being celebrated in the month of May.
-The feast is celebrated by means of a procession with her statue around the streets of Valletta.
+The church is renowned for the statue of St Rita, whose feast is celebrated in the month of May by means of a procession with her statue carried around the streets of Valletta.